Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 San Jose State Stats and Trends

-- San Jose State has one win against the spread in three games this year.
+- Thus far this year San Jose State has one win against the spread.

-- This year, the Spartans are winless against the spread when entering a game as an underdog of 3 points or more.

-- San Jose State's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- The Spartans have been underdogs by 3 points or more one time this season and have not covered the spread once.

-- In games that San Jose State totals over 366.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- San Jose State is 1-1 against the spread and 1-1 overall when the team totals over 366.0 yards.

-- The Spartans have turned the ball over six times this season, two more turnovers than the Broncos have forced (4).
+- This season the Spartans have turned the ball over six times, two more than the Broncos' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.